Soham-Gaonkar/Soham-Gaonkar.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-<b>Hello, I'm Soham Gaonkar, a second year undergraduate student at IIT Gandhinagar studying computer science and engineering.</b>
+<b>Hello, I'm a second year undergraduate student at IIT Gandhinagar studying artificial intelligence.</b>
 <br><br>
 #  About Me: